A.J. Pollock Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 7.72 team ERA that ranks last among all MLB pitching staffs.
+- The Athletics' 7.53 team ERA ranks last among all MLB pitching staffs.

-- The Athletics surrender the most home runs in baseball (50 total, 1.7 per game).
+- Athletics pitchers combine to allow 51 total home runs at a clip of 1.7 per game (most in the league).

-- The Athletics will send Miller (0-1) to the mound for his third start of the season.
+- Sears (0-2) gets the starting nod for the Athletics in his sixth start of the season.
+He has a 6.23 ERA in 26 2/3 innings pitched, with 27 strikeouts.

-- In his last appearance on Wednesday, the right-hander tossed four innings against the Los Angeles Angels, allowing four earned runs while surrendering five hits.
+- The left-hander last appeared on Thursday against the Los Angeles Angels, when he went 4 1/3 innings, allowing six earned runs while giving up six hits.

+- In five games this season, the 27-year-old has a 6.23 ERA and 9.3 strikeouts per nine innings, while giving up a batting average of .263 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.